Thérèse Casgrain: Family and early life

-Born in Saint-Irénée-les-Bains, near Quebec City, Thérèse was raised in a wealthy family, the daughter of Blanche, Lady Forget (née MacDonald), and Sir Rodolphe Forget, a wealthy entrepreneur and Conservative Member of Parliament.
+Born in Montreal.
+Thérèse was raised in a wealthy family, the daughter of Blanche, Lady Forget (née MacDonald), and Sir Rodolphe Forget, a wealthy entrepreneur and Conservative Member of Parliament.

 In 1905, at eight years old, she became a boarder at the Dames du Sacré-Coeur, at Sault-au-Récollet, near Montreal.
 Upon graduation, she hoped to further her studies at university, but her father opposed the idea, not seeing any utility in further education for women.
 In his view, Thérèse should instead learn how to manage a household, a skill that would befit a future wife of her stature.

 Thérèse was engaged twice.
 Her first fiancé died falling out of a window while sleepwalking, when she was only seventeen years old.
 In 1916, aged twenty, she married Pierre-François Casgrain, a wealthy Liberal politician with whom she raised four children.

 Thérèse's father, Sir Rodolphe, had represented the Charlevoix riding since the general election of 1904, holding it as a Conservative.
 However, he was opposed to conscription and with the Conscription Crisis looming, he decided that he would not stand for re-election in the general election of 1917.
 Her husband, Pierre Casgrain, sought the nomination in the new Charlevoix—Montmorency riding for the Liberal Party as a Laurier Liberal, opposed to conscription.
 He was elected in the general election.